Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Mistake #1: Underestimating The Nasties of Plastic

 Endocrine disruptors are synthetic chemicals or natural substances that can alter the endocrine system.
-I talk about plenty of these in his latest “How To Detox Your Home” article.
+I talk about plenty of these in my article “How To Detox Your Home.”
 Many of the endocrine disruptors are either directly negatively affecting testosterone production or acting as estrogen mimics (known as xenoestrogens).
-These are mainly found in plastics, metal food cans, detergents, flame retardants, toys, pesticides, preservatives, cosmetics and pharmaceuticals.
-They have also been linked to many other health problems like cancer, decreased fertility, metabolic syndrome, hypothyroid and diabetes.
+These are mainly found in plastics, metal food cans, detergents, flame retardants, toys, pesticides, preservatives, cosmetics, and pharmaceuticals.
+They have also been linked to many other health problems like cancer, decreased fertility, metabolic syndrome, hypothyroidism, and diabetes.

 So first, avoid these substances, period.